Making your first figure¶

 psscalewhich is now

-- The arguments don’t use the GMT 1-letter syntax (R, J, B, etc).
-We use longer aliases for these arguments and have some Python exclusive names.
-The mapping between the GMT arguments and their Python counterparts should be straight forward.
+The parameters don’t use the GMT 1-letter syntax (R, J, B, etc).
+We use longer aliases for these parameters and have some Python exclusive names.
+The mapping between the GMT parameters and their Python counterparts should be straight forward.

 regioncan take lists as well as strings like

-- If a GMT argument has no options (like
+If a GMT parameter has no options (like

 -Baf), use a